 Although the startup is very much in its infancy, Unpacking has already graduated over 200 alumni—and been endorsed by Beyoncé.
 That’s a pretty impressive start!
 And, with the new platform set to launch in summer this year, we’ve no doubt that this is just the beginning.
 Stay tuned!

 All the women on this list have come from different walks of life—and they’ve all faced obstacles along the way.
 If there’s anything we can learn from them, it’s that everybody has the potential to make a change in the world.
 Do you, too, want to forge a career in tech and shape the world we live in?
-Read this post to figure out which tech career path is right for you, or try out a free short course in UX, UI design, web development, or data analytics.
+Read this post to figure out which tech career path is right for you, or try out a free short course in UX, UI design, web development, or data analytics, and check out this recording of a live panel discussion with even more inspirational women in tech.